PhilipNaveen/Microwave/README.md

 To make this language as basic as possible, i.e., easy to write for but excruciating to write in, we try and achieve completeness using memory manipulation commands:

 - `mMm`: Move the memory pointer to the left.
- `mmM`: Move the memory pointer to the right.
+- `mmM`: Move the memory pointer to the right.
 - `MMM`: Reset the memory block to 0.

 ### Input and Output

 Microwave code interacts with the user with input and output commands:

--`Mmm`: Read a character from the input (door open) and store it in memory.
+- `Mmm`: Read a character from the input (door open) and store it in memory.
 - `beeP`: prompt the user for input (pause cooking) and store it in memory.
 - `BEEP`: Print the timer countdown to the output (display).